 The current 2022 Rogue Sport comes standard with a seven-inch touchscreen, a USB port, Android Auto, Apple CarPlay, Bluetooth, four audio speakers, and satellite radio.
 Available features include navigation, an eight-speaker audio system, and two rear USB ports.

-The global version of the 2023 Rogue Sport will be available with a hybrid engine, but we expect the subcompact SUV to continue to be available with a four-cylinder engine.
-There’s a good chance that Nissan continues to stick with a 2.0-liter four-cylinder engine.
+The global version of the 2023 Rogue Sport will be available with a hybrid engine, but we expect the subcompact SUV to continue to be available with a four-cylinder engine until sales of the 2022 end, sometime in early 2023.
+The current Rogue Sport comes with a 2.0-liter four-cylinder engine.
 In the current Rogue Sport, the engine is rated at 141 horsepower and 147 pound-feet of torque.
 A continuously variable automatic transmission is standard.

 Nissan would have built upon the current Rogue Sport’s list of safety features for the 2023 model year.
 The current subcompact SUV comes standard with pedestrian detection, forward collision warning, forward and reverse automatic emergency braking, lane departure warning, lane-keeping assist, rear cross-traffic alert, blind-spot monitoring, and automatic high-beam assist.
 Available features include traffic sign recognition, a surround-view camera, a driver attention monitor, and Nissan’s ProPilot Assist system.

 Our best guess for when Nissan will bring the 2023 Rogue Sport to market is later this fall if they do release one.
 If production ends in December, we're unsure if the 2023 model year will arrive, or if the 2022 Rogue Sport will be the last generation.